Logic: Premises and conclusions

 Premises and conclusions are the basic parts of inferences or arguments and therefore play a central role in logic.
 In the case of a valid inference or a correct argument, the conclusion follows from the premises, or in other words, the premises support the conclusion.
 For instance, the premises "Mars is red" and "Mars is a planet" support the conclusion "Mars is a red planet".
 For most types of logic, it is accepted that premises and conclusions have to be truth-bearers.
 This means that they have a truth value: they are either true or false.
-Thus contemporary philosophy generally sees them either as propositions or as sentences.
-Propositions are the denotations of sentences and are usually understood as abstract objects.
+Contemporary philosophy generally sees them either as propositions or as sentences.
+Propositions are the denotations of sentences and are usually seen as abstract objects.
+For example, the English sentence "the tree is green" is different from the German sentence "der Baum ist grün" but both express the same proposition.

-Propositional theories of premises and conclusions are often criticized because of the difficulties involved in specifying the identity criteria of abstract objects or because of naturalist considerations.
+Propositional theories of premises and conclusions are often criticized because they rely on abstract objects.
+For instance, philosophical naturalists usually reject the existence of abstract objects.
+Other arguments concern the challenges involved in specifying the identity criteria of propositions.
 These objections are avoided by seeing premises and conclusions not as propositions but as sentences, i.e. as concrete linguistic objects like the symbols displayed on a page of a book.
 But this approach comes with new problems of its own: sentences are often context-dependent and ambiguous, meaning an argument's validity would not only depend on its parts but also on its context and on how it is interpreted.
 Another approach is to understand premises and conclusions in psychological terms as thoughts or judgments.
-This position is known as psychologism and was heavily criticized around the turn of the 20th century.
+This position is known as psychologism.
+It was discussed at length around the turn of the 20th century but it is not widely accepted today.